MisterMonstr/2hu_steam-exe_to_disc-exe/README.md

     - If you're using Windows or have built bspatch from source without installing it, copy that thXX.exe.steam into the bspatch folder.
 5. Open the command line in the folder that your .bdf and thXX.exe.steam file are.
     - On Windows, hold shift, right click any whitespace in that folder and click "Open Powershell here".
 Make sure this folder also has the bspatch executable.
-6. Tell bspatch to patch thXX.exe.steam and save it as thXX.exe, using thxx.bdf.
+6. Tell bspatch to patch thXX.exe.steam and save it as thXX.exe, using thXX.bdf.
     - `"[\path\to\bspatch.exe"] ["\path\to\thXX.steam.exe"] ["\path\to\game\thXX.exe"] ["\path\to\thXX.bdf"]`
     - example (assuming bspatch.exe, thXX.exe.steam and thXX.bdf are all in the same folder):
         - `bspatch.exe th12.exe.steam th12.exe th12.bdf`